-Hal Arkes, who has a history of important discoveries in the management sciences, uses his "Aunt Mary test."
+Hal Arkes, who has made many important discoveries in the management sciences, uses his "Aunt Mary test" to test new ideas.
 At Thanksgiving each year, his Aunt Mary would ask him to tell her about his important new research.
 When Aunt Mary was skeptical about a research idea, he said, "I didn't always abandon it, but I always reevaluated it, usually resulting in some kind of modification of the idea to make it simpler or more practical" (Arkes, personal communication, 2016).